@ AAAI 2025

 • Case studies and/or surveys related to multimodal fake news or hate speech.

-• Real world/ applied tool development for multimodal hate speech/fake news detection.
+• Real-world/applied tool development for multimodal hate speech/fake news detection.

 • Early detection of multimodal fake news/hate speech.

-• Evolution of multi modal fake news and hate speech.
+• Evolution of multimodal fake news and hate speech.

 • Computational social science.